Republicans demand interviews with FBI's Priestap, Pientka after bombshell Michael Flynn revelations

 Finally, the lawmakers demanded the FBI "certify that the FBI has produced all responsive documents as part of the review ordered by Attorney General Barr into LTG Flynn’s case."

-Additionally Internal FBI documents unsealed Thursday indicate that Peter Strzok -- the now-disgraced anti-Trump former head of FBI counterintelligence -- ordered the investigation into Flynn to remain open even after it was slated to be closed due to a lack of so-called "derogatory" information.
+Additional internal FBI documents unsealed Thursday indicate that Peter Strzok -- the now-disgraced senior FBI counterintelligence official who oversaw the Hillary Clinton and Trump investigations, even as he sent a series of anti-Trump text messages on his FBI-issued phone -- ordered the investigation into Flynn to remain open even after it was slated to be closed due to a lack of so-called "derogatory" information.

 In late 2017, Flynn pleaded guilty to making false statements to Strzok and another agent, determined to be Pientka, during that White House interview.
 But Flynn has yet to be sentenced, as his team has sought to withdraw his guilty plea, citing "egregious" FBI misconduct.

-Thursday's document release showed that on January 4, 2017, weeks before the fateful January 24, 2017 White House interview, the FBI’s Washington Field Office issued a “Closing Communication" indicating that the bureau was terminating "CROSSFIRE RAZOR."
+Thursday's document release showed that on Jan.
+4, 2017, weeks before the fateful Jan.
+24, 2017, White House interview, the FBI’s Washington field office issued a “Closing Communication" indicating that the bureau was terminating "CROSSFIRE RAZOR."

 According to the January 4 memo, the goal of CROSSFIRE RAZOR was to determine whether Flynn “was directed and controlled by” or “coordinated activities with the Russian Federation in a manner which is a threat to the national security” of the United States or a violation of federal foreign agent laws.